Using Zoom Contact Center role management

 - Asset management

 - Address book management: Create and manage address book units and address books/contacts.
+This privilege applies to web portal.
+See the Engagement Settings tab for the Zoom desktop client privilege.

 - Waiting room management: Create or edit Waiting Rooms and customize Waiting Room settings.